ralfbecher/irregular-widgets/README.md

 **Column Sorting**

 Column sorting can be changed by click on field label.
-This works for dimensions and measure.
+This works for dimensions and measures.

 ## Author